Notable People

 That gives his career a different texture from the standard Silicon Valley founder arc.
 The excitement around Oracle is rarely emotional.
 It is structural.
 Governments, banks, hospitals, and corporations keep depending on the kinds of systems Oracle sells, and that dependency creates a quieter but more durable form of influence.

-The current AI moment only sharpens that point.
+The AI moment only sharpens that point.
 If model training, inference, and enterprise data integration become even more infrastructure-heavy than the last platform shifts, the people who run the plumbing matter again.
 Ellison has spent years making sure Oracle is still in that conversation.

-He turned longevity into strategic leverage
+He turned longevity into strategy

 He knows the company well enough to protect its identity, but he also seems comfortable recasting that identity when the business demands it.
 The Oracle of 2026 is not the Oracle of 1996, even if the database legacy still underwrites much of its strength.
 The cloud and AI language now sits at the center of the company's public story, and Ellison is still helping tell it.